echo-air-model/echo-air-model.github.io/docs/getting_started/copy_data.md

 The following code will copy the data directly from Google Drive to the ECHO-AIR model directory.

-1. In your terminal, create a directory inside the `isrm_health_calculations` directory called data and navigate to it:
+1. In your terminal, create a directory inside the `echo_air` directory called data and navigate to it:
    ```bash
 mkdir data
 cd data